TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

          [colordef] : [modifier]

-         where modifier can be and integer which is added/subtracted to the three RGB-channels or a floating point with an "\*" before, which will then multiply the values with that factor.
+         where modifier can be an integer which is added/subtracted to the three RGB-channels or a floating point with an "\*" before, which will then multiply the values with that factor.